Skip to content

 Discovery Spaces

-A Discovery Space is made up of an Entity Space and a Measurement Space.
-The Entity Space defines the things you want to measure and the Measurement Space how you want to measure them.
+A Discovery Space combines an Entity Space and a Measurement Space.
+The Entity Space defines the Entities you want to measure; the Measurement Space defines how they are measured.
+Results are stored in a Sample Store.

-We can combine the fine-tuning deployment configuration Entity Space example here with one of the experiments from the SFTTrainer actuator to create the following Discovery Space:
+We can combine the Entity Space example with one of the Experiments from the SFTTrainer Actuator to create the following Discovery Space:

 Identifier: space-edf5e2-2351e8